kaotty/Understanding-ESSL/README.md

 ```

 ## Acknowledgement
-Our code in the ESSL folder follows the official implementation of
+Our code in the ESSL folder follows the official implementation of Equivariant Contrastive Learning (https://github.com/rdangovs/essl).

 Our code in the Equivariant Network folder follows the official implementation of Efficient Equivariant Network (https://github.com/LingshenHe/Efficient-Equivariant-Network).